qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ------------------------
 Switches the X and Y coordinate values in input geometries.

 It can be used to repair geometries which have accidentally had their latitude and longitude values reversed.

+|checkbox| Allows
-|checkbox| Allows :ref:`features in-place modification <processing_inplace_edit>`
+:ref:`features in-place modification <processing_inplace_edit>`

 .. seealso:: :ref:`qgistranslategeometry`, :ref:`qgisrotatefeatures`

 Parameters
 ..........

-``Input layer`` [vector: any]
-  Input vector layer to swap.

 .. list-table::
    :header-rows: 1